Megan Thee Stallion: Philanthropy

 In June 2021, she offered a full tuition, four-year scholarship to the Roc Nation school of music, sports & entertainment at Long Island University.
 In June 2021, she partnered with Cash App to make "Investing for Hotties" educational videos.
 This partnership also donated $1 million worth of stock to randomly-selected fans.

 In October 2021, as part of her wide-ranging agreement with Popeyes, she made a six-figure donation to the charitable organization Houston Random Acts of Kindness.

-On February 15, 2022, Megan announced the launching of a nonprofit program, the Pete and Thomas Foundation, in honor of her late mother and father Holly Thomas and Joseph Pete Jr. The foundation seeks to help underserved communities in Houston, Texas and beyond through education, housing, and health and wellness needs.
+On February 15, 2022, Megan launched a nonprofit program, the Pete and Thomas Foundation, in honor of her late mother and father Holly Thomas and Joseph Pete Jr. The foundation seeks to help underserved communities in Houston, Texas and beyond through education, housing, and health and wellness needs.
 On May 1, 2022, the Mayor of Houston Sylvester Turner honored Megan for her philanthropic and humanitarian efforts for the Houston people by proclaiming May 2 Megan Thee Stallion Day in Houston, Texas.
 She received an honorary key to the City of Houston, a symbolic cowboy hat and belt buckle.

 Following the release of the remix of "Butter" with BTS, the group's fanbase, known as ARMY, launched "Thee Army Fund" project in collaboration with Megan's fans, the "Hotties", which raised over $120,000 to donate to three different organizations in her name: Women for Afghan Women, Black Women of Wellness, and Houston Food Bank.
-As part of her ceremony to receive the key to the city of Houston, the non-profit Pete and Thomas Foundation donated $5,000 to three people in Houston to assist with their education, housing, and wellness expenses.
+As part of her ceremony to receive the key to the city of Houston, her non-profit the Pete and Thomas Foundation donated $5,000 to three people in Houston to assist with their education, housing, and wellness expenses.

+Musical theatre

+On March 24, 2026, she made her Broadway debut replacing Bob the Drag Queen as Zidler in the stage musical Moulin Rouge!
+The Musical.
+She's set to perform in the production for a limited engagement through May 17, 2026.